-- The experiences that people have in outdoor environments, and why (Unit 1) - Outdoor environments in Victoria, including impacts that humans can have on the areas (Unit 2)
+- Year 11 - ٠ The experiences that people have in outdoor environments, and why (Unit 1). - Outdoor Environments in Victoria, including impacts that humans can have on the areas (Unit 2)

-- Current and historical relationships between humans and outdoor environments in Victoria (Unit 3) - How we can make these relationships more sustainable (Unit 4)

-In this class, students will:

-- Plan a camp to a local area; - Examine different people who currently use a local outdoor environment; - Research a specific local area from multiple perspectives; - Assess their potential impacts when at home and at a location they will visit and develop a code of conduct to minimise their impacts; - Research the history of a location they visit and evaluate past human influences; - Assess the health of an environment they visit; - Analyse strategies to enable us to live more sustainably.
+- Current and historical relationships between humans and outdoor environments in Victoria (Unit 3) - ٠ How we can make these relationships more sustainable (Unit 4) - which assist in energy production In this class, students will: - Plan a camp to a local area; - Examine different people who ٠ currently use a local outdoor environment; - Research a specific local area from multiple perspectives; - Assess their potential impacts when at home and at a location they will visit and develop a code of conduct to minimise their impacts; - Research the history of a ٠ location they visit and evaluate past human influences; - Assess the health of an environment they visit; - Analyse strategies to enable us to live more sustainably.